veloblank/introduction-to-authentication-and-authorization-v-000/README.md

 ![Sample bank account web interface](https://curriculum-content.s3.amazonaws.com/web-development/bank_account_sample.png)

 Imagine you shared (by accident!) the URL to your bank’s web application.
-Would you expect that anyone who followed the link should be able to see that you paid an extremely expensive (but organic) $9.50 on a Greenleaf Juice?
-We hope that you, like us, would find that an _extremely_ undesirable outcome!
-Thankfully that's not how bank web applications work, thankfully!
+Would you expect that **anyone** who followed the link should be able to see that you bought an extremely expensive $9.50 Greenleaf Juice?
+We susupect that you, like us, would find that an _extremely_ undesirable outcome!
+Thankfully that's **not** how bank web applications work!

 But why is this so?
-Why can some URLs be followed to view a page (say the IMDB page of the 1980 _magnum opus_ "[Flash Gordon][FG]") and have the same experience, but others cannot?
-How are banks able to provide you full access to your account information while limiting what everyone else can see?
-It turns out this is a pretty common problem which anyone who is building a web application will likely face.
+Why can _some_ URLs be followed to view a page (say, the IMDB page of the 1980 _magnum opus_ "[Flash Gordon][FG]") and have the same experience, but others cannot?
+How are banks able to provide you full access to **your** account information while limiting what everyone else can see?
+This is a common problem that most anyone building a web application will face.
 We'll be exploring this "who gets to see what" problem in this lesson.

 ## Breaking Down the Authentication and Authorization Problem

 We can divide the "who can see what" problem into four smaller, but related
 problems:

-- Who are you (i.e. **Identification**)
+- Who you claim to be (i.e. **Identification**)
-- Are you who you claim to be (i.e. **Authentication**)
+- Validation that you _are_ you who you claim to be (i.e. **Authentication**) and association of _roles_ based on your identity
-- What is a given _role_ allowed to do (i.e. **Access Policy**)
+- What are given _roles_ allowed to do (i.e. **Access Policy**)
 - Mechanisms to enforce the Access Policy (i.e. **Authorization**)

 ## Examples of Authentication and Authorization Flows

 **Identification**, **Authentication**, **Access Policy** and **Authorization** are security concepts that apply equally to the physical and digital worlds.
-If you were to enter your local bank branch they would verify:
+If you were to enter your local bank branch, here's how these concepts would apply.

 1. Assert who you are by stating your name and showing an ID (**Identification**)
-2. Verify your identity claim by verifying you possess a secret that only the "real you" would know and which had been established prior to this moment.
+2. Verify your identity claim by verifying you possess a secret that only the "real you" would know and which has been established prior to this moment.
    This might be a password, matching signature, [knowledge of bedroom furniture][odyssey],   etc. (**Authentication**)
 3. _Interlude_ At this point the bank knows that they are dealing with a _verified entity_.
-From the perspective of their system, all _verified entities_ act with respect to a _role_. _Roles_ can be expressed with the formulation _As an_.
-Implicitly, at point of **Authentication** your collection of _roles_ is also retrived.
+From the perspective of their system, all _verified entities_ act with respect to _roles_.
+At point of **Authentication** the _verified entity's_ collection of _roles_ is _also_ retrived.
 4. You then proceed to withdraw enough money for another delicious Greenleaf juice.
-At this point the **Access Policy** ("_As an_ +owner+ of an account, the +owner+ is permitted to withdraw money from that account provided that the amount to withdraw does not reduce the balance to $0.00 or less") is implemented in an activity known as **Authorization**.
+At this point the **Access Policy** ("_As an_ `owner` of an account, the `owner` is permitted to withdraw money from that account provided that the amount to withdraw does not reduce the balance to $0.00 or less") is implemented in an activity known as **Authorization**.
+Since your authentication step validated you in the role of `owner`, this transaction proceeds (provided you have enough money to cover that delicious, organic juice!).
 5. You then walk up to the vault and try to go in.
-Your _roles_ +owner+ and +customer+ have a "NO ACCESS" policy as relates to the bank's vault.
-As such, you will _not_ be **Authorized** and will probably earn the new role of +attempted robber+.
+Your _roles_ `owner` and `customer` have a "NO ACCESS" **Access Policy** as relates to the bank's vault.
+As such, you will _not_ be **Authorized** and cannot enter the vault (and will probably earn the new role of `attempted robber`).

 Let's apply this thinking to a web login.